thomasfl/open-uri-and-write/README.md

 OpenUriAndWrite is an easy to use wrapper for Net::Dav, making it as easy to write to WebDAV enabled webservers as local files.

-# Disclaimer

-This is work in progress.
-You can write files and crate directories, but there's still work to do on reading directories and at the time one filemodes "w" and "a" is supported.

 Examples
 --------